RafaelJust/Hyprland-dotfiles/README.md

 These are my personal dotfiles I personally use on Hyprland (Arch Linux), using the catppuccin macchiato color schemes.
 I use lazyvim for coding and waypaper for wallpaper.

+This repo is mostly for myself to restore my configs when i inevitablu mess something up on my system.

 # Dependencies
 Hyprland:
 ```sh